Room finishing

 The Layer option determines the order of the finish walls relative to the base.
 The finish wall type is selected from the drop-down list of all wall types of the current project.

-The From bottom, mm option sets the offset of the lower edge of the finish wall by the specified distance from the bottom boundary of the room or from the floor level if the floor is extended under the walls.
+The Bottom, mm option sets the offset of the lower edge of the finish wall by the specified distance from the level or the bottom of the room depending on the selected settings.
 The value can be positive or negative.
-When the Bottom of walls option is enabled for the floor, the From bottom, mm value is automatically set equal to the floor Height Offset from Level; this value cannot be edited.
+When the Bottom of walls option is enabled for the floor, the Bottom, mm value is automatically set equal to the floor Height Offset from Level; this value cannot be edited.

-The From top, mm option sets the offset of the upper edge of the finish wall by the specified distance from the top boundary of the room.
+The Top, mm option sets the offset of the upper edge of the finish wall by the specified distance from the top boundary of the room.
 The value can be positive or negative.

 The Boundaries option allows you to create finish walls with the Room Bounding property enabled.